 Now that you know you’ve made progress, start thinking about what you want to do next year.
 Having strategic objectives will help you build a framework that allows you to execute within your business in a way that will get you closer to your goals.
 That’s why I recommend having a strategic map as you plan out your yearly goals.
 It helps you to take a step back and identify if that new idea or opportunity is aligned with your goals.

 And before you head off to start planning your new year, write down three things you accomplished this year.
 It doesn’t matter how big or small you think those things are.
 Forward progress is forward progress!

 How are you at planning?
 Can you strategize with the best of them?
 Or do you have all the ideas (and no idea how to execute)?
-Find out what kind of planner you are with my fun quiz!
+Tell me in the comments below!

 Tired of feeling stressed and disorganized in your biz?

 Grab my FREE Business Hub Template!
 Instead of relying on your memory, sticky notes, Google documents, and your planner, you can keep all your essential info in ONE place.